itu-itis/git-fundamentals-draft-itu-itis21-karateke21/README.md

-# :wave: The Basics of GitHub [MODIFIED BY IBRAHIM KARATEKE, 150210705]
+# :wave: The Basics of GitHub [MODIFIED BY İBRAHİM KARATEKE, 150210705]

 ## 🤓 Course overview and learning outcomes